-Insulin Stigma in the T2D Community
+Insulin Stigma in the Type 2 Diabetes Community

 “If I start insulin, it means I’ve failed at managing my diabetes.”

-Unfortunately, it’s a common belief that needing insulin to manage Type 2 diabetes means one isn’t doing everything they can to manage it.
+Unfortunately, it’s a common belief that needing insulin to manage type 2 diabetes means one isn’t doing everything they can to manage it.
 But that just isn’t true.
-Type 2 diabetes is a progressive chronic illness, meaning that over time, one may need medications to manage it effectively and maintain a high quality of life — and that includes insulin.
-Even though it’s not any patient’s fault that they may need insulin, it’s still stigmatized in the Type 2 diabetes community.
+Type 2 diabetes is a progressive chronic illness, meaning that over time, one may need medications to manage it effectively and maintain a high quality of life—and that includes insulin.
+Even though it’s not any patient’s fault that they may need insulin, it’s still stigmatized in the type 2 diabetes community.

 Why is Insulin Stigmatized in the T2D Community?